About this guide

 - Indigenous and Indigenous-related Harvard Collections and Projects

 - Indigenous Health Resources

 - General Research

 If users believe there are relevant collections or materials missing from this guide, please let the guide author know as this guide is a continual work in progress.

 The guide author also has a quarterly newsletter on current Native American and Indigenous studies events and resources at Harvard and beyond.

 This guide would like to acknowledge that Harvard University is located on the traditional and ancestral land of the Massachusett, the original inhabitants of what is now known as Boston and Cambridge.
 We pay respect to the people of the Massachusett Tribe, past and present, and honor the land itself which remains sacred to the Massachusett People.

 Additionally, between 1636 and 1783, more than 70 individuals were enslaved by Harvard leaders, faculty, and staff.
 May we honor their memory, and the memory of all the enslaved women, men, and children whose labor generated wealth that helped create the Harvard we know today.

-Additional information on land acknowledgements and their purpose can be found here, HUNAP's Acknowledgement of Land and People statement can be found here, and more information about the history of Harvard's Legacy with Slavery can be found here.
+Additional information on land acknowledgements and Harvard's history of slavery can be read on the Native Governance Center, HUNAP's Acknowledgement of Land and People statement, and Harvard's Legacy with Slavery Report.